1. It Doesn't Actually Start With Your Very First Breath

 If you thought crying as a baby was bad enough, here come the terrible 2s!
 The toddler tantrums are here to entertain both you and your parents.
 You're going to start acting out

-.
+a lot.
 You're not entirely at fault, because at this age, you don't know how to process negative emotions just yet - so you just throw out a tantrum.

 49. Your Separation Anxiety Will Go Down